The Castle of St. John, or Stranraer Castle, is an early 16th century castle in Stranraer which may have earlier origins.

 In 1595 the Clachane of Stranrawer was included in a barony for Ninian Adair of Kilhilt and in 1596 Stranraer was created a burgh of barony under Ninian’s superiority.
 The barony comprised of “Saint John’s Croft, extending to six acres from the burn which comes from the Loch of Chappell to the Loch of Lochryan and the lands of Airds on the east.
 The Tower, fortalice, manor-place, and yards of Chappell, on the west.
 The watergang which runs to the Mill of Chappell on the south, and the Loch of Lochryan on the north.
 Reserving to Elizabeth Kennedy, heretrix of the said Croft, the Tower, Fortalice, Manor-Place, yards, and orchards of Chappell.”

-The castle is said to have been attacked in 1599 by Alexander Gordon of Hills and Robert Gordon of Glennis, however I have only found one reference for this and Hills was a Maxwell property at that time.
+The castle is said to have been attacked in 1599 by Alexander Gordon of Hills and Robert Gordon of Glennis, however I have only found one reference to this and Hills was a Maxwell property at that time.
+It may be that the story has become confused over the centuries and actually refers to somewhere else.
 If the castle was in fact attacked it may however have prompted remodelling work which was carried out around 1600.

 At that time the garret level was remodelled and extended out to the north and south edges of the parapet, leaving isolated sections of wall walk to the east and west.
 The west wall walk was accessed via a small spiral stair leading off the main staircase while its eastern counterpart was accessed via a doorway at the end of the corridor running along the edge of the north wall, now later converted into a window.
 This smaller staircase also led up to an attic room at the top of the caphouse but was later blocked.
 It may be that the internal remodelling of the Great Hall dates to the same period, the changes intended to better reflect the Adairs’ increased wealth and standing.